-- Judge Shanahan represented the court on the Judicial Conference of Australia Governing Council - Judge Shanahan served on the National Judicial College of Australia Planning Committee on Jury Management - Judge Dearden was a member of the USQ Law School Advisory Committee.
+- Judge Shanahan AM and Judge Rafter SC represented the court on the Judicial Conference of Australia Governing Council - Judge Shanahan AM served on the National Judicial College of Australia Planning Committee on Jury Management - Judge Dearden was a member of the USQ Law School Advisory Committee. - Judge Muir represents the court on the National Judicial Council for Cultural Diversity.
+This important committee is concerned with the many aspects of cultural diversity which confronts judges in the modern Australian court.